infoqualitylab/citation_bias_study/README.md

 ## ISSI_2021
 This folder contains a jupyter notebook for the calculation contained in the work-in-progress paper submitted to ISSI 2021
+Yuanxi Fu+, Jasmine Yuan+, Jodi Schneider.
+“Using Citation Bias to Guide Better Sampling of Scientific Literature.” [work in progress paper] In Proceedings of the 18th International Conference on Scientometrics & Informetrics (ISSI2021), Virtual, July 2021.
+419–424.

 ## Jasmine
 This folder contains Jasmine Yuan's work